 Each partner brings lots of personal baggage to their relationships.
-These are the things that we learned and are stored inside our heads, and form the bases for our thoughts, emotions and behaviors.
+These are the things that we learned and are stored inside our heads, and form the basis for our thoughts, emotions, and behaviors.
 They are what’s underneath the things we believe and how we interpret situations, the kinds of emotions we experience, and the behaviors we display.
-They have a lot to do with how we interact with our partner, and that has everything to do with the goodness of our marriage.
+They have a lot to do with how we interact with our partners, and that has everything to do with the goodness of our marriage.

 We’ll focus on three attachment styles that are important for intimate relationships.
 Note that we’re not usually completely one style or another; rather, we tend to lean toward one style or another to varying degrees, although one might be dominant.
 Additionally, each partner has their own attachment style, so these have to be considered in combination because some pairings might work better than others.